zzatang/speech-improvement-cursor/documentation/backend/supabase-implementation-summary.md

 7. **Comprehensive Documentation**: Created detailed documentation of the Supabase integration, including directory structure, database schema, usage examples, and security considerations.

+8. **Dashboard Integration**: Enhanced the dashboard component with automatic user profile creation for new users, providing a seamless onboarding experience.

+9. **Row-Level Security Policies**: Implemented and documented appropriate RLS policies that work correctly with Clerk authentication, ensuring proper data access control.

+10. **Troubleshooting Utilities**: Developed comprehensive testing tools to diagnose connection issues between the frontend and Supabase.

 ## Technical Implementation

 The Supabase integration is structured in a modular, maintainable architecture: